JacobFV/Scattered-AGI-Ideas/README.md

 `bottom_up` and update it during `forward` and `top_down`.
 Afterwards, it is recorded as the final cost for that step.

-EnergyNodes present energy in the form of a dense vector.
+EnergySuppliers present energy in the form of a dense vector.
 Not all components are useful to all organs however.
 Some energy vector components even have bad effects just like the chemical profile of the bloodstream.